Death of Rock N Roll

-Amidst the same old routine, the same festivals that repeat each year on end, the sky had started to make him jealous of its vastness and he started to envy the flights of the birds.
-He seemed aloof, islolated, shut down, The same darkness which he had cherished to make him a PUNK was now had no space within the limitations of society.
+Amidst the same old routine, the same festivals that repeat each year on end.
+The vastness of the sky made him jealous and he started to envy the flights of the birds.
+He seemed aloof, isolated, shut down.
+Once he was made punk embracing the darkness.
+Now, within the limitations of society he had no space.
 He was slowly becoming the night sky.

-Even the rivers were rushing him to life’s conclusion.
-His inner space reached out to the highest of the highest mountains in the world, within the never-ending existentialism of life.
+Even the many rivers of Nepal were rushing him to life’s conclusion.
+His inner space reached out to the highest of the highest mountains in the world.
+Within the never-ending existentialism of life.
 The big question of purpose and calling.
-His last trek was Macchapuchre and his last visit to Philippines.
+His last trek was summiting Macchapuchre.

-On that particular stormy day, he decided to seek liberation from the same terrace, His inner space could finally expand infinitely to reach all parts of the world, no borders,no boundaries, no chains, no passports, no visas, to touch every corner of the sky.
+On that particular stormy day, he decided to seek liberation from the same terrace.
+His inner space could finally expand infinitely to reach all parts of the world, no borders, no boundaries, no chains, no passports, no visas, to touch every corner of the sky.
 The truth fell as a wound in his chest, the only cure ever was love.
 Generations of suffocated veins.
 The rage that was only ever seeking the fresh breath of childhood.
-Joy!!!
+Somewhere he fragmented into the air.
+Somewhere I feel that he is the rain falling on my shoulders.

-Marking back the time, I believe that was the day God came to our doorsteps, to answers my prayers for grace to enter my family’s adobe.
-Kaka was usually the one opening the doors for all visitors, the blue gate, the same steel that the cut and made the terrace’s water tank and stairs.
-As my grandma screams on top of her lungs from the small cornered window whose voices can be echoed to the front date, “Satish, dhoka kholde ta “(satish,open the doors) he lived on the first floor so it was always easier for him to access the front door, , my uncle went to open the door with all his desire to become like the sky, god took him as a dove on his wings and gave him eternal life.
+I believe that was the day God came to our doorsteps, to answers my prayers for grace to enter my family’s adobe.
+He lived on the first floor so it was always easier for him to access the front door.
+This made him the one opening doors for all visitors.
+The gate was also blue and made from the same steel as the circular stairs of the terrace.
+From the small cornered window, Hajurmami screams on top of her lungs.
+It echoes to the front gate, “Satish, dhoka kholde ta!
+(Satish, go open the doors!)”.
+With all of his desire to become like the sky, he went to open the door.
+God took him as a dove on his wings and gave him eternal life.
 He was once again united with all of the earth.

 Even the sun took the whole night to set that day, it was in denial if it should move on, or never rise again.